Isle of Man Railway rolling stock: The "Pairs" (1909–1926)

 One of three restored "Pairs" carriages, F.62, in use at Douglas Station shortly after re-entering service for the first time since 1987.
 This example, and F.54 feature three first-class compartments, whereas F.63 has a triple open compartment, making it popular with larger groups travelling.

 To simplify the marshalling of trains and reduce their overall length, the original four-wheeled stock was close-coupled in pairs from 1887 onwards.
 This involved removing the chopper couplers from one end of each vehicle and replacing them with conventional side buffers on one carriage and rubbing plates on the other.
 A link and pin coupling then joined the inner ends of the carriages, while conventional chopper couplings were retained on the outer ends of each pair.

 There was a further development of this policy between 1909 and 1926, when the bodies of the four-wheel coaches were removed from their original chassis and mounted in pairs onto bogie underframes supplied by Metropolitan.
 By the late 1950s, relatively few were used in regular service, but two sets were reserved for school traffic.
 These were used in regular service on exceptionally busy days, such as Tynwald Day, but otherwise were confined to the school runs.
 By this time, they were painted in a utilitarian all-over brown colour scheme.

 Oddly, several of the pairs were rehabilitated in the early 1970s, as their steel frames were of relatively recent date.
 A number had their bodies removed and later scrapped in 1968.
-The frames were used as runners for the short-lived Mantainor scheme; these were later sold to the Welsh Highland Railway.
+The frames were used as runners for the short-lived Mantainor scheme; these were later sold to the Festiniog (now Ffestiniog) Railway.
 Surviving unrestored examples (F.66, F.67, and F.74) are in poor condition, as their bodies date from 1873, and they have been surrounded by a certain amount of controversy in recent years, having been removed from the railway for storage.
 The Isle of Man Steam Railway Supporters' Association has campaigned for their retention on the railway.

 Three have been fully restored and are now in regular traffic.
 The final example, F.75, is unique in consisting of two saloon bodies known as the Ducal or Governors' Saloon; this is resident in the railway's museum in unrestored condition.